Leeyah-123/evento-assessment/README.md

 This application includes the following key features:

+- **Event Management**: Create and manage events with comprehensive details
 - **Location Selection**: Search for locations using Google Places autocomplete
 - **Interactive Map**: Click on any point on the map to select a location
 - **Manual Entry**: Manually enter location details when automatic options don't suffice
-- **Form Validation**: Complete validation with Zod to ensure location data integrity
+- **Form Validation**: Complete validation with Zod to ensure data integrity
+- **Database Integration**: PostgreSQL database storage with Prisma ORM
 - **Modern UI**: Built with TailwindCSS and shadcn/ui components

 ## Prerequisites